• Skip to primary navigation

 3. Place the cookie dough balls onto the prepared baking sheet and put it in the freezer.

-4. Transfer the gingerbread cookie dough balls, once the dough has frozen, to an airtight container or freezer safe plastic ziploc bag until you're ready to use.
+4. Once the dough has frozen, transfer the gingerbread cookie dough balls to an airtight container or freezer safe plastic ziploc bag until you're ready to use.
 They can be stored in the freezer for up to 1 month.

-5. Remove the frozen cookie dough balls from the freezer when you’re ready to bake them and set them on a baking sheet lined with parchment paper.
+5. When you're ready to bake them, remove the frozen cookie dough balls from the freezer and set them on a baking sheet lined with parchment paper.
 Let thaw at room temperature, and bake according to the recipe instructions.

 How to Store Gingerbread Cookies

-If you wish to freeze the cookies after baking them, let them cool completely, then place them in an airtight container and store in the freezer for up to 1 month.
+• If you wish to freeze the cookies after baking them, let them cool completely, then place them in an airtight container or freezer bag and store them in the freezer for up to 1 month.

 Chocolate Chip Cookies without Brown Sugar